SpECTRE v2024.09.29

 The inbox tag for boundary correction communication and DG-subcell ghost zone cells.

-1. the mesh of the ghost cell data we received.
+2. the volume mesh corresponding to the ghost cell data.
 This allows eliding projection when all neighboring elements are doing DG.

-2. the mesh of the neighboring element's face (not the mortar mesh!)
+3. the mortar mesh of the data on the mortar

 The TimeStepId is the neighboring element's next time step.
 When using local time stepping, the neighbor's boundary data is valid up until this time, which may include multiple local time steps.
 By receiving and storing the neighbor time step, the local element knows whether or not it should remove boundary data and expect new data to be sent from the neighbor.

-The ghost cell data (second element of the tuple) will be valid whenever a DG-subcell scheme is being used.
+The ghost cell data will be valid whenever a DG-subcell scheme is being used.
 Whenever a DG-subcell scheme is being used, elements using DG and not FD/FV always send both the ghost cells and boundary correction data together.
 Elements using FD/FV send the ghost cells first followed by the boundary correction data once the element has received all neighbor ghost cell data.
 Note that the second send/receive only modifies the flux and the TimeStepId used for the flux validity range.

 When only a DG scheme (not a DG-subcell scheme) is used the ghost cell data will never be valid.